 Request for Hearing

-A hearing Committee consist of a five-person panel.
+A Hearing Committee consists of a five-person panel.
 There is a Committee Chair, two committee members of the same status (student, staff or faculty) as the Complainant and as the Respondent.
-No more than two students will serve on a committee.
-There is an exception allowing the Hearing Committee to consist of a three-person panel and/or without student representation during school breaks or other time periods that present student scheduling difficulties.
+No more than two students will serve on the Hearing Committee.
+There is an exception allowing the Hearing Committee to consist of a three-person panel and/or without student representation during school breaks or other time periods that present scheduling difficulties for students.

 In cases where the OEO/AA finds there has been a violation of the University’s nondiscrimination policy or the complaint alleges sexual misconduct, the Hearing Committee will hold a hearing and will not conduct an Initial Committee Review.
-Within ten (10) calendar days after the conclusion of the hearing, the Commission shall provide its written recommendation known as a “Committee Report” to the Cognizant Vice President and the OEO/AA
+Within ten (10) calendar days after the conclusion of the hearing, the Hearing Committee shall provide its written recommendation known as a “Committee Report” to the Cognizant Vice President and the OEO/AA.